saipraneeth-987/Library-Book-Recommendation-System/books/README.md

 	  - [ ] Ability to select a non-empty subset of requests clubbed together and move them together as one entity to the next stage for approval.
 Possibly do this via a check box.
 	  - [ ] The books that are clubbed together must be displayed together.
 	  - [ ] For the selected books, a text message needs to be generated in a certain format (Format given in `bulk.docx`)
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approved, Under enquiry, Ordered, Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Approved, Under enquiry, Ordered, Received, Processed, Not available.

 * Stage 4: Approved (Stage = Approved)
     - All the approved books from the previous stage comes here.
     - If approved, the book moves to the next stage.
 If not, the process ends here
     - Desirable information to be maintained and displayed in this stage are
 	* All details from stage 3
-        * Status of approval from Dean academics (editable, dropdown - Approved/Not approved).
+        * Status of approval from Dean academics (not editable, dropdown - Approved/Not approved).
 Default value: Approved
         * Remarks (editable, specific for stage 4 (don't copy from stage 3))
     - Desirable features
 	* [ ] New field on stage.
-Stages can be one of Initiated, Processing, Duplicate, Cancelled, Approved, Under enquiry, Ordered, Received, Processed, Not available.
+Stages can be one of Initiated, Processing, Duplicate, Approved, Under enquiry, Ordered, Received, Processed, Not available, Not approved.
-	* [ ] Books that are not approved must be moved to cancelled stage.
-Move to cancelled stage must be enabled if the status is not approved.
+	* [ ] Books that are not approved must be moved to Not approved stage.
+Move to Not approved stage must be enabled if the status is not approved.
 	* [ ] Books that are approved must be allowed to move to the next stage.
 	* [ ] Requests need not be shown as clubbed anymore.